 burger boy and I have just come home from dinner @ The Inglewood Hotel.
-I’ve been there for dinner only one other time and from memory I had the Guinness Pie which I don’t remember much about so it mustn’t have been spectacular…however burger boy and all his friends are always raving on about the parmas @ Inglewood Hotel so much so when burger boy said we were going to have Perth’s best parma tonight I knew exactly where we were headed.
+I’ve been there for dinner only one other time and from memory I had the Guinness Pie which I don’t remember much about, so it mustn’t have been spectacular.
+On the other hand, burger boy and all his friends are always raving on about the parmas @ Inglewood Hotel so much that when burger boy said we were going to have Perth’s best parma tonight, I knew exactly where we were headed.

 I had been in the car most of this afternoon and was feeling a bit out of it – that’s what I get for writing & reading whilst the car is in motion!
 Anyway, I was really keen to sit outside The Inglewood Hotel to get a bit of air so instead of ordering in the restaurant, we ordered at the bar.